Cleaner Commonwealth Fund (CCF)

 CCF Now Accepting Loan Applications

-Also since December, the Kentucky Brownfield Redevelopment Program has been accepting applications for Cleaner Commonwealth Fund Loans.
-Currently, the program has $250,000 for hazardous waste and $100,000 for petroleum cleanup loans.
+The Kentucky Brownfield Program is currently accepting applications for CCF loans.
+The program has $250,000 for hazardous waste and $100,000 for petroleum cleanup loans.
 Entities can qualify for partial loan forgiveness under certain circumstances.
 Debt can be financed up to 15 years and interest rates range from 0%-2% depending on the project and the entity applying.
 Loans are available to local governments and nonprofit entities.
 See the loan guide for more details on eligible entities, properties and loan terms.
 Applications will be accepted on a monthly basis until funds are exhausted.
 Applications received during the month will be considered at the beginning of the following month.
 Potential applicants are encouraged to contact the program to discuss eligibility and current availability of funds before applying.